Shuffles of Context-Free Languages along Regular Trajectories: Proof of the Deterministic Coupling Lemma

 \subsection{Pumping and coupling}

-We first provide pumping lemmas pertaining to couplings.
-Recall that the PDA that we are using have no cycles with only \(\varepsilon\)-transitions.
-This means that any word \(u\) cannot push and pop more than \(|A|\cdot |u|\) symbols on the stack.

-We start with a variant of the classic pumping lemma for CFLs.
-It say that if a word is separated in two unbalanced parts, then the pumped area can also be taken unbalanced.
-Pumping lemmas are much simpler to prove using context-free grammars instead of PDAs, thus we adopt this formalism for this proof only.
+We first provide pumping lemmata pertaining to couplings, starting with a variant of the classic pumping lemma for CFLs: If a word can be factored into two unbalanced parts, such that one side is larger than the other, there must also be a pumpable subsection which is similarly unbalanced.

 \begin{restatable}{lemma}{LemUnbalancedOgden}\labelandarrows{lem:unbalanced_ogden} let \(\lambda\) and \(\mu\) be two words over an alphabet \(\Sigma\) not containing \(\#\), \(\lambda'\) a suffix of \(\lambda\) and \(\mu'\) a prefix of \(\mu\).
 Let \(L\subseteq \lambda'\lambda^{*}\#\mu^{*}\mu'\) be a CFL.
 There is a constant \(p\) such that every \(\lambda'\lambda^{n}\#\mu^{n'}\mu'\in L\) with \(n\geq p\) and \(n>n'+1\) admits integers \(0\leq l<k\leq p\) such that for all \(m\geq 0\), \(\lambda'\lambda^{n+km}\#\mu^{n'+lm}\mu'\) is in \(L\). \end{restatable}